yegor256/blog/_posts/2024/feb/2024-02-06-research-flow.md

 place: Moscow, Russia
 tags: science
 description: |
-  This is a very simplified description of a very simple research workflow, which I try to use with my students in their research course and diploma works.
+  This is a highly simplified description of a straightforward research workflow that I employ with my students in their research courses and diploma projects.
 keywords:
   - research workflow
   - how to do a research